- Ben Whitmore is a specialist in finding unloved companies with recovery potential

 How it fits in a portfolio

 Jupiter Global Value Equity aims for long-term growth by investing in undervalued companies with recovery potential.
 That makes it different from many other global funds that focus on companies with high-growth expectations, and we think the two styles could complement each other in a portfolio.
-The managers tend to favour large and medium-sized companies from developed markets.
 North American companies make up less of this fund than many other global funds, which means it could provide international diversification to an adventurous portfolio.

-Ben Whitmore is an experienced investor with 27 years of industry experience.
+Ben Whitmore is an experienced investor with 28 years of industry experience.
 He joined Jupiter in 2006, having previously worked at Schroders managing UK companies funds.
 At Jupiter, he’s also managed the Jupiter UK Special Situations Fund since 2006 and the Jupiter Income Trust since 2013.
-Whitmore is also Jupiter’s Head of Strategy for value equities.
+Whitmore is also Jupiter’s Head of Strategy for Value Equities.
 Given the overlap in process and approach, we think he’s able to devote enough time to each.